cabotdeveloper/node-hapi-mysql-starter/README.md

 * REST documentation using Swagger
 * Usage of core MySQL module in Hapi (We should start using other ORM modules)
 * Route validations using Joi
 * Usage of Glue to unify the manifest
+* Logger using good-file module

 ### Installation & set-up
 * Clone the repo